-The effect of varying the magnetic field shape is shown in Fig. 2, which gives the density on axis vs. voltage on the end coils for two antennas: a right-hand helical and a plane-polarized Nagoya Type III.
-The standard conditions were B=600~G,~p=3~mTorr of argon, and $P{rf}=1.9~kW$ at 27.12 MHz.
+The effect of varying the magnetic field shape is shown in Fig. 2, which gives the density on axis versus voltage on the end coils for two antennas: a right-hand helical and a plane-polarized Nagoya Type III.
+The standard conditions were B = 600 G, p = 3 mTorr of argon, and $P{rf} = 1.9$ kW at 27.12 MHz.
 A voltage of +40 gives a nearly uniform field and a voltage of -40 gives a strongly cusped field.
 The density from a plane-polarized antenna increases about a factor of 5 with a cusp field.
-The density increase is smaller with the right-hand helical antenna, because this gives a peaked profile even in a uniform field.
-Fig. 3 shows the density profiles with a uniform field, with the end coils off, and with the end coils reversed.
-Part of the density increase is due to the peaking of the profile with cusped fields, but the integrated density is also increased by a factor of 2.
+The density increase is smaller with the right-hand helical antenna, because this gives a peaked density profile even in a uniform field.
+Figure 3 shows the density profiles with a uniform field, with the end coils off, and with the end coils reversed.
+Part of the density increase is due to the peaking of the profile with cusped fields, but the integrated density is also increased by a factor of 2 for reasons not yet known.